IntegrationDemonstrator/IntegrationDemonstrator/simulations/base_case/energy_balance.md

 </script>

-Offshore wind, onshore wind and solar PV produce 73.31 TWh of electricity annually, while gas-fired combined cycles (CCGTs) produce 61.32 TWh, ensuring a low level of “Energy Not Served”.
+Offshore wind, onshore wind and solar PV produce 73.3 TWh of electricity annually (the actual production is 76.4 TWh, of which 3.1 TWh is curtailed), while gas-fired combined cycles (CCGTs) produce 61.3 TWh, ensuring a low level of “Energy Not Served”.
 Wind and solar are intermittent and have a relatively low capacity factor (ratio between the energy effectively produced and the amount that could have been produced if an asset produced 100% of the time).
 In the optimum energy system, a small part of wind and solar energy is curtailed, when electricity production far exceeds demand.

 <div class="table-container"  markdown="1">